zovoilis-lab/Flye/README.md

 Version: 0.4b

-ABruijn is a de novo assembler for Pacbio and Oxford Nanopore reads.
+ABruijn is a de novo assembler for PacBio and Oxford Nanopore Technologies reads.
-The algorithm is based on A-Bruijn graph and bypasses initial error-correction step, producing a draft assembly of read-like quiality.
+The algorithm is using A-Bruijn graph to find the overlaps between reads and does not require them to be error-corrected.
+First, the algorithm produces a draft assembly by concatenating different parts of raw reads.
 This coarse sequence is then polished to a high quality assembly.

-ABruijn works with both bacterial and eukaryotic genomes.
-Typically, assembly of a bacteria with 5x coverage takes less than an hour on a modern desktop, while yeast assembly takes about 11 hours.
-A eukariotyc genome of size 200 Mbp could be assembled within a day on a computational server with 64 CPUs.
+ABruijn works for both bacterial and eukaryotic genomes.
+Typically, assembly of a bacteria with 50x coverage takes less than an hour on a modern desktop, while yeast assembly takes about 5 hours.
+A eukariotyc genome of size 200 Mbp could be assembled within a day on a computational server.

 Install